hgcummings/DanceFloorV2/README.md

 http://localhost:1977

+# To run the server

+From a machine on the same network as the dancefloor itself:

+``python floor/run-show.py --network --network_port 50888 --devserver --noconsole``

 ## Authentication

 If you want to access any of the protected endpoints locally, you'll need to specify a .htpasswd file.